U.S. flag

 What are the side effects of antidepressants?

-Some of these side effects are believed to be a direct consequence of the medication's effect on the brain and are relatively similar among various drugs within the same group.
+Some of these side effects are believed to be a direct consequence of the medication's effect on the brain and are similar among various drugs within the same group.
 Examples include a dry mouth, headaches, dizziness, restlessness and sexual problems.
 These kinds of problems are often perceived to be side effects of the medications.
 But some of them may be caused by the depression itself.

-For this reason, it's important to thoroughly discuss the pros and cons of the various medications with your doctor.
+For this reason, it's important to discuss the pros and cons of the various medications with your doctor.

 Some side effects are more common with particular drugs: